Coinbase Pro VS Poloniex: 2023 Cryptocurrency Exchange Comparison

 Before you commit yourself to a platform, make sure you check what cryptocurrencies it supports.

 Over at Coinbase Pro, for example, you only get to trade with Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), and Litecoin (LTC).
-This limits your chances of making altcoin profit but you get to invest in the top cryptocurrencies with guaranteed high profit and interest rates.
 However, the platform allows you to pair the cryptos with USD, EUR, and GBP.

 Poloniex lacks support for fiat currencies but strategically makes up for this by adding up to a hundred altcoins to its list of supported cryptocurrencies such as Ripple (XRP), Ethereum Classic, Zcash, Eos, and Dash.
 This means there’s a large number of trading pairs too.
 All altcoins are paired with Bitcoin, Ethereum, Monero, and Tether.